Developing Your Competency Framework – Linking Skills to Company Objectives

 You can conduct a group interview, or speak with a sample of people from various teams.
 At this step, you can ask people questions about various tasks, situations, and roles in the organization.
 The questions could be – “What do your best managers do?
 What do your best staff do?
 How do they behave?
 What do your beneficiaries and other partners say about their contact with the best managers?” – managementcentre.co.uk

 From these questions, you derive behavior statements, which are simple statements about best practices in a role.
-An example is “Our best developers take note of customer needs and use these to select features to be developed”
+An example is “Our best developers take note of customer needs and use these to select future features”

 Using a Questionnaire:

-If you want to have as much data as possible, it may be best to ask the opinion of all individuals about what is considered optimal behavior in a role or situation.
+If you want to have as much data as possible, it may be best to ask the opinion of all individuals about the optimal behavior in a role or situation.
 In that case, you can create a questionnaire containing these questions and use it for an organization-wide survey.

 3. Create the Framework